mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQ2Object.md

 ![Catalog Code Map](../.Media/CatalogCodeMap.png)

 Analysis using this tool requires an appropriate configuration of filters so that only the most important components of the definition appear on the screen.
 In this case, we are looking for the [PersonRow][PersonRow] class and a component that provides relationships to objects of the [CDCatalogEntityRow][CDCatalogEntityRow] class.
-This many-to-one relationship between [PersonRow][PersonRow] and [CDCatalogEntityRow][CDCatalogEntityRow] is implemented as the [GetCDCatalogRows][GetCDCatalogRows] method, which returns an array of objects of type [CDCatalogEntityRow][CDCatalogEntityRow].
+This many-to-one relationship between [PersonRow][PersonRow] and [CDCatalogEntityRow][CDCatalogEntityRow] is implemented as the [GetCDCatalogRows][GetCDCatalogRows] method, which returns an array of the type [CDCatalogEntityRow][CDCatalogEntityRow] instances.

 ``` CSharp
             public CDCatalogEntityRow[] GetCDCatalogRows() {